Seahawks mailbag: Examining the potential roles for DK Metcalf, L.J. Collier and Shaquem Griffin

 But the Seahawks also won’t rule out anything.

-If Metcalf has an otherwordly preseason and shows he’s ready to be in the regular three-receiver rotation ahead of Brown or Moore — and it’s one of those two he’d have to beat out — then I don’t think they’d have any issue making that call.
+If Metcalf has an otherworldly preseason and shows he’s ready to be in the regular three-receiver rotation ahead of Brown or Moore — and it’s one of those two he’d have to beat out — then I don’t think they’d have any issue making that call.

 But their comments and the way the receivers were used in the offseason program indicates to me that they plan to start out with the three vets (which, given the youth of this receiving corps, Moore is at this point) and ease in the young players.